Ten Day Ski Getaway: Montana's Local Gems

 EXPLORE RED LODGE

-Arrive in Red Lodge and check into The Pollard Hotel.
-Explore the local shops, galleries and eateries on Broadway Avenue.
-Also consider a tour at Yellowstone Wildlife Sanctuary.
-Dinner options include PREROGATIvE Kitchen, Piccola Cucina at Ox Pasture, Black Canyon Bistro, Red Lodge Pizza Co., Carbon County Steakhouse, Bogart’s and more.
-Overnight at The Pollard Hotel.
+Arrive in the postcard-worthy town of Red Lodge and explore the local shops, galleries and eateries on Main Street.
+Visit some of the furred and feathered residents of town with a tour at Yellowstone Wildlife Sanctuary.
+For dinner, there are enticing options galore: PREROGATIvE Kitchen (a James Beard nominee), Piccola Cucina at Ox Pasture, Black Canyon Bistro, Red Lodge Pizza Co., Carbon County Steakhouse, Bogart’s and more.
+Settle in for the night at the historic Pollard Hotel.

 Day 2